 I am not going to explain “What is Docker” here.
 There are a lot of articles on the web to explain that in more detail.
-Infact www.docker.com has an “Understanding Docker” section that does the job pretty nicely.
+In fact, docker has an “Understanding Docker” section that does the job pretty nicely.
 This post is just going to answer the question “Why a Docker architected PaaS platform is more superior?”

 More bang for the buck:

 This higher container density aspect has a tremendous impact on the pricing front and offers the user more bang for the buck.
-Infact in WaveMaker, we have achieved almost 80% savings on operational costs of www.wavemakeronline.com by using Docker architected WaveMaker Cloud platform on top of AWS.
+In fact, in WaveMaker, we have achieved almost 80% savings on operational costs of wavemaker online by using Docker architected WaveMaker Cloud platform on top of AWS.
 I have to add, however, that the savings also includes benefits from WaveMaker Cloud’s additional optimizations on top of Docker containers.
-But how is it possible to achieve so much savings?
+But how is it possible to achieve so many savings?
 Let me try to explain that with an example.

 Every time you provision a new virtual machine instance on EC2 you’ll need to pay for it.
-Imagine 1500 users are simultaneously logged onto www.wavemakeronline.com and that would mean I need to have around 1500 EC2 instances provisioned.
-That is a tremendous waste of resource, especially if the application is light.
-But with the containerization, we provision a container for every logged in user and a lot of containers can be packed inside a single EC2 instance giving us this cost benefit.
+Imagine 1500 users are simultaneously logged onto wavemaker online and that would mean I need to have around 1500 EC2 instances provisioned.
+That is a tremendous waste of resources, especially if the application is light.
+But with containerization, we provide a container for every logged-in user and a lot of containers can be packed inside a single EC2 instance giving us this cost-benefit.

 Easy updates to higher app versions:

 With the lightweight Docker containers, release management of applications especially upgrading to newer app versions has changed.
-App version upgrades using old school approaches is not possible without a server down time and hence business continuity is lost.
+App version upgrades using old school approaches are not possible without server downtime and hence business continuity is lost.

 Faster start-up times for horizontal scalability:

-Lightweight Docker containers can be provisioned in a matter of milliseconds compared to a few minutes that are need to provision a hypervisor VM instance.
-This is because Docker containers uses a layered approach to mounting file system.
-So instead of having to make full copies of whatever files comprise a container, Docker references back to existing files in a read-only layer, as shown in Fig 3.
+Lightweight Docker containers can be provisioned in a matter of milliseconds compared to a few minutes that are needed to provision a hypervisor VM instance.
+This is because Docker containers use a layered approach to the mounting file system.
+So instead of having to make full copies of whatever files comprise a container, Docker references back to existing files in a read-only layer,

-This commoditization and instant availability of hardware resources has brought back the idea of horizontal scalability (see Fig 4) into focus again, where a new container can be provisioned instantly as the app load increases.
-This on demand scalability is achieved in style and forever will change the way applications are architected for scalability.
+This commoditization and instant availability of hardware resources have brought back the idea of horizontal scalability (see Fig 4) into focus again, where a new container can be provisioned instantly as the app load increases.
+This on-demand scalability is achieved in style and forever will change the way applications are architected for scalability.

 Faster app delivery through continuous deployment: